 We see robots were used in restaurants and cafes as waiters taking orders and serving your food.
-Today, even a vending machines can offer cooked food like ramen, set lunch and cotton candy!
-It’s especially useful during pandemic when people is looking for less human contact and social distancing in the process of food preparations.
-Other than that, robots assembling our day to day home appliances, such as phones, laptops, LED TV and automotive vehicles.
-Robots are also creating breakthrough in modern medicine technology.
-There are robots being deployed in hospital to perform micro-surgeries by artificial intelligence (AI).
+Today, even vending machines can offer cooked food like ramen, set lunch and cotton candy!
+It’s especially useful during a pandemic when people are looking for less human contact and social distancing in the process of food preparations.
+Other than that, robots assemble our day-to-day home appliances, such as phones, laptops, LED TV and automotive vehicles.
+Robots are also creating breakthroughs in modern medical technology.
+There are robots being deployed in hospitals to perform micro-surgeries by artificial intelligence (AI).
 So how far is too far?

 It’s undeniable that robots will disrupt the jobs market and have taken away jobs opportunities from human.

-However, we do see that the automation and robotics technologies does bring in new job opportunities for the country.
+However, we do see that automation and robotics technologies do bring in new job opportunities for the country.
 One of the very good example is e-commerce.
 During pandemic when most of the people were required to stay at home and reduce outdoor’s activities, buying things online has made shopping become the new normal.
-According to a recent publication from the Department of Statistics Malaysia (DOSM), E-commerce marks a growing of 30% year-on-year to RM256.6 million in the first quarter of 2021.
+According to a recent publication from the Department of Statistics Malaysia (DOSM), E-commerce marks a growth of 30% year-on-year to RM256.6 million in the first quarter of 2021.

-Not only in E-commerce, robots are used for surgery far and wide globally.
-In Malaysia, hospitals like Sunway Medical Centre and UiTM Private Specialist Centre acquired Da Vinci Robotic surgical systems that offer robotic surgeries and also robotic assisted procedures.
+Not only in E-commerce but robots are also used for surgery far and wide globally.
+In Malaysia, hospitals like Sunway Medical Centre and UiTM Private Specialist Centre acquired Da Vinci Robotic surgical systems that offer robotic surgeries and also robotic-assisted procedures.
 The da Vinci was first introduced in 1999 and to date has more than 3,000 systems installed worldwide and millions of surgeries have been successfully done in many fields including general surgery, Gynaecology and also paediatric surgery.
 Just from this alone we can expect more advancements in robotic surgery in Malaysia.

-In a nutshell, automation and robotics have changed the life style of human being, not only limited to shopping, leisures, enjoyments and etc. It also changed our business practices, jobs market, education focus and etc. Robots have replaced job opportunities, especially those routines and repetitive works.
+In a nutshell, automation and robotics have changed the lifestyle of human beings, not only limited to shopping, leisure, enjoyment and etc. It also changed our business practices, jobs market, education focus and etc. Robots have replaced job opportunities, especially those routines and repetitive works.
 However, it does also provide new opportunities to the market such as Artificial Intelligent, Computer Technologies, Big Data Analysis and etc.

-In a century ago when the train was invented, there may have some noises concerning about the lost of job opportunities for coachman.
-But very soon this worries were replaced by the benefits and advancement brought by the installation of the railways.
-Back to today’s scenario, the robots are going to change our life.
+A century ago when the train was invented, there may have been some noises concerning the loss of job opportunities for coachmen.
+But very soon these worries were replaced by the benefits and advancement brought by the installation of the railways.
+Back to today’s scenario, robots are going to change our life.
 Now the real question is, how fast can we adapt to it?
 And how much benefit we can earn out of it?